DefinitelyTyped/tsd/README.md

 Note: keep in mind the `.tsdrc` file is *not* secured.
 Don't use a token with additional scope unless you know what you are doing.

-The bare 'no scope' token is *relatively* harmless as it gives 'read-only access to public information', same as any non-autenticated access.
+The bare 'no scope' token is *relatively* harmless as it gives 'read-only access to public information', same as any non-authenticated access.
 But it does *identify* any requests done with it as being *yours*, so it is still *your* responsibility to keep the token private.

 ## Usage as module